MIDFIELDR/midfieldr/docs/articles/art-041-alternative-cip.md

 # Alternative CIPs

-Transforming primary-source program data from the US Integrated Postsecondary Education Data System (IPEDS) to the CIP data structure used by midfieldr.
+In this article, we demonstrate constructing a Classification of Instructional Programs (CIP) dataset using primary source data from the US Integrated Postsecondary Education Data System (IPEDS).
+The result is a dataset (`cip2010`) that can be used as an alternative to midfieldr’s original CIP data (`cip`).
+The latest version of midfieldr includes both datasets.

+This article in the MIDFIELD workflow:

+1. Planning
+2. Initial processing
+    - Data sufficiency
+    - Degree seeking
+    - Identify programs
+3. Blocs
+4. Groupings
+5. Metrics
+6. Displays

+## Overview

+The original midfieldr dataset `cip` and the new dataset `cip2010` derived here are both based on the IPEDS 2010 CIP data.
+However, the content of the two datasets is not identical.
+Aside from some typographical differences, the main difference is that `cip2010` has 267 more rows than `cip`, about a 15% increase in program codes (225 of these 267 rows are medical or dental *residency programs*).
+Essentially, `cip` is a subset of `cip2010`.

+This is not to say that `cip` is deficient—it was designed for compatibility with the MIDFIELD database and thus the midfielddata practice data as well.
+However, `cip2010` now makes the full set of 2010 CIP codes available should they be needed.

-As of this writing (2026–05), the 2020 and 2010 (and earlier) versions of the US Classification of Instructional Programs (CIP) codes are downloadable from the IPEDS website ([NCES 2026](#ref-cipcode:2026)) under file names:
+As of this writing (2026–05–25), the IPEDS website ([NCES 2026](#ref-cipcode:2026)) provides downloadable CSV files for the 2010 and 2020 CIP data via their “Resources” tab under the file names:

+- `CIPCode2010.csv`
 - `CIPCode2020.csv`
-- `CIPCode2010.csv`

-In this article, we demonstrate transforming the data in the 2010 source file into the form required by midfieldr, resulting in the new data set `cip2010` included with the latest version of midfieldr.
-The procedure could be used to perform a similar transformation of `CIPCode2020.csv` as well.
+In this article, we document a procedure for converting `CIPCode2010.csv` data into the midfieldr-friendly `cip2010` dataset.
+In future, should a researcher require the 2020 CIP codes in a midfieldr-friendly format, they can start by applying the procedure documented here to `CIPCode2020.csv`.

-## Goals
+## Get started

-The data set `cip` included with the earliest version of midfieldr is based on the IPEDS 2010 CIP data.
-However, `cip` content is not identical to the `cip2010` content.
-There are some typographical differences and the original `cip` data has fewer rows, thus fewer 6-digit codes.

-If for any reason the legacy `cip` data set fails to meet a user’s needs, an alternative is to use the 2010 or 2020 primary-source data files from IPEDS.
-In this article, we demonstrate how to transform such data to the CIP format usable by the midfieldr tools.

 If you are writing your own script to follow along, we use these packages in this article: